thehonorguard/mkdocs/docs/basics.md

 ## Support teams

-All available support teams ultimately fall under a platoon-leader's command, however support teams are allowed to make decisions at their own discretion like relocating or engaging high priority targets.
+All available support teams ultimately fall under a platoon leader's command, however support teams are allowed to make decisions at their own discretion like relocating or engaging high priority targets.
 It is also possible for HQ to call the support team away for different tasking.